In-home 'underground' baking that whets the appetite, sweetens the tongue and delights the soul

 Tablenosh has grown out of my desire to bring people together around food while growing my culinary skills.
-It is inspired by the 'underground' restaurant movement that is happening around the world, but is really more like a dinner party open to the public.
+It was inspired by the 'underground' restaurant movement that is happening around the world.

 The basic concept is a group of people coming together around a table to enjoy an evening of good food and company in a humble and cozy setting.
 My vision is that 'tablenosh' will not only whet the appetite, but will truly delight the soul as one engages in community around the table.
-Tablenosh dinners operate on donations so it is up to you how much you contribute for the evening.
+Although Tablenosh did primarily focus on dinners, it has recently transitioned to becoming more of an 'underground' bakery!
+With 3 little ones at home throwing dinner parties has become a little tricky, but cooking and baking is still a passion and delight.

-If you are in need of a 'homemade' cake, pie or tart but don't have the time to make one yourself feel free to make an inquiry and if tablenosh can help you out we would be delighted.
+If you are in need of a 'homemade' cake, pie, quiche, muffins, cookies or other item but don't have the time to make one yourself feel free to contact us and we will send you our 'baked goods' menu.

 This is sweetness indeed.
 My latest dessert experiment and test-run for friday.
 Citrus cake with passionfruit custard and lemon cream.
 I served it to my mother-in-law as her birthday cake, the verdict was very positive.
 I think it's a winner and will be part of the dessert trio for Friday.
 The cake is a fabulous recipe that I snagged from someone else's blog it is the second time I have made it, the batter alone is so tasty I wanted to eat the whole bowl (probably a good thing I didn't)!
 Here is the cake recipe: